d3mondev/puredns/README.md

 `puredns bruteforce all.txt domain.com`

+You can also bruteforce multiple domains at once with the `-d` option to load a text file containing domains instead of specifying a single domain as an argument:

+`puredns bruteforce all.txt -d domains.txt`

 ### Resolving a list of domains

 You can also resolve a list of domains contained in a text file (one per line).